 “So there’s been two cases of two Carries,” Chartreuse summarized.

 Tim nodded.
-“Clarke thought he had made a mistake, and he told me not to mention it to anyone else after having some conversation with Julie.
+“Clarke thought he had made a mistake, and he told me not to mention it to anyone else after having had some conversation with Julie.
 I’d even forgotten about it until what I saw Friday.
-I only mention it now in case it’s relevant to your… your apocalypse thing.
-So don’t tell anyone else, please!
-I don’t want Clarke to be in trouble!”
+I only mention it now in case it’s important for your… your apocalypse thing.
+So don’t tell anyone else, please?
+I don’t want Clarke to be in trouble.”

 “Oh!
 Sorry,” Luci apologized, squirming in her chair.
 “Well, um, it could be someone’s dressing up like a duplicate to cause mischief?
 I agree that not saying anything is by far the wisest course.”

 Chartreuse nodded.
 “Okay.
-Let’s all keep our eyes peeled though, ‘k?”
+Let’s all keep our eyes peeled then yeah?”
 She repeated her earlier hand motion, and this time the three of them touched palms.